lgorissen/k4d/lab 29/README.md

 The set-up shows a Pod with a 'sidecar Container'.

-## The sidecar Container - how?
+## 29.2 The sidecar Container - how?

-The sidecar Container that we will use will have to run a proxy for accessing the Kubernetes API Server.
+The sidecar Container that we will use will have to run a kubectl-proxy for accessing the Kubernetes API Server.
 The Dockerfile can be found in the location `lab 29/terra10-kubectl-proxy`:

 ```bash
 FROM alpine